YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

    if do_flatten:
       ys.run_pass("flatten")

-…but this does not provide anything that Tcl scripts do not provide you with.
+…but this does not strictly provide anything that Tcl scripts do not provide you with.
 The real power of using Pyosys comes from the fact you can manually instantiate, manage, and interact with the design database.

 As an example, here is the same script with a manually instantiated design.